 Institutes in AMU

-Libraries in AMU
+Admission in AMU

 The Maulana Azad Library is the library of the university.
 It consists of a central library and over 100 departmental and college libraries.
-It houses royal decrees of Mughal emperors such as Babur, Akbar and Shahjahan are highlights of the collection.
+It houses royal decrees of Mughal emperors such as Babur, Akbar and Shahjahan which are highlights of the collection.

 Aligarh, Uttar Pradesh 202001